 Apply topical treatments (creams and polishes) to the top of your nail.
 Topical medicines usually do not cure fungal nail infections.

 - Keep your nails cut short and file down any thick areas.

 - Don’t use the same nail trimmer and file on healthy nails and infected nails.
 If you have your nails professionally manicured, bring your own nail file and trimmer from home.

 - Wear waterproof gloves for wet work (such as washing dishes or floors).
 Wear 100% cotton gloves for dry work.

-- Wear socks made of wicking material.
+- Wear socks made of wicking material (high-tech polyester).
 This pulls moisture away from the skin.
 Change your socks when they are damp from sweat or if your feet get wet.
 Put on clean, dry socks every day.
 Put over-the-counter antifungal foot powder inside your socks to keep your feet dry.

 - Wear shoes with good support and a wide toe area.
 Don’t wear pointed shoes that press your toes together.